GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Related Work

 NeRF \cite{mildenhall2021nerf} stores the radiance field of a scene in a neural network and provides photorealistic renderings of novel views with volumetric rendering.
 Later work \cite{yu2021plenoxels, sun2022direct} represents the scene as voxel grids, achieving comparable rendering quality in a shorter time.
 Efficiency can be further improved by employing compression methods such as voxel hashing \cite{muller2022instant} or tensor decomposition \cite{chen2022tensorf}.
 PointNeRF \cite{xu2022point} uses point clouds as a scene representation, whereas 3D Gaussian Splatting \cite{kerbl20233d} uses anisotropic 3D Gaussians that are rendered by sorting and rasterization, achieving superior visual quality with real-time rendering.
 Mixture of Volumetric Primitives~\cite{lombardi2021mixture} uses surface-aligned volumes to achieve fast rendering with high visual fidelity.
+It also applies residual transformations to primitives.
 Our method follows 3D Gaussian Splatting \cite{kerbl20233d}, benefiting from the expressiveness of anisotropic Gaussians.